Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 Luckily for us, jaclang has a plugin for streamlit that allows us to build web applications with streamlit using jaclang.
 In this part of the tutorial, we will build a frontend for our conversational agent using streamlit.
 You can find more information about the `jac-streamlit` plugin [here](https://github.com/Jaseci-Labs/jaclang/blob/main/support/plugins/streamlit/README.md).

 Begin by creating a file named `client.jac`.
-This file will define the frontend logic for interacting with users and displaying responses from the chatbot.
+This file will define the frontend logic for users to interact with the chatbot.

 First, import the necessary Python libraries that will handle the user interface (UI) and API communication: